 Starting at 8 p.m. at Charlotte's Romare Bearden Park, this annual event features artists, dancers, comedians, musicians, and magicians for you to enjoy as you count down the end of 2017—the fireworks display starts at midnight sharp.

 If midnight is too late for the younger ones in your family though, there's a kid's countdown earlier in the day at the main stage at noon, with activities and events for kids running from 1 to 6 p.m. in the same Romare Bearden Park.

-Howl at the Moon is offering plenty of party packages to help you create the perfect night out to bring in 2017.
+Presenting live covers of some of the biggest hits of the year (and all time), the national Howl at the Moon party series returns to Charlotte for New Year's Eve with plenty of party packages to help you create the perfect night out to bring in 2018.

-Become a time traveler for the night and dance to ‘80s and ‘90s favorites at Roxbury Nightclub.
+The Roxbury Nightclub in Charlotte—voted the best nightclub in the city—also hosts an annual event called the 17th Annual “Back to the Future Bash” at Roxbury.
+Here, you can become a time traveler for the night and dance to ‘80s and ‘90s favorites.
 Admission includes New Year’s Eve favors, a champagne toast, and access to four bars and multiple dance floors.
 Tickets are a little bit cheaper if you purchase them online, but most years you can still get in at the door.

-If you're looking for a more chill and reserved celebration instead of a "let's go crazy bash", ring in the New Year at Sycamore’s second annual ‘Brew Year's Eve Celebration.
-There’s no dress code, and no tickets are required.
+And if you're looking for a more chill and reserved celebration, check out the third annual "Brew Year's Eve Celebration" at Sycamore Brewing where there’s no dress code and no tickets required.
 Food trucks will be on site, so you won’t go hungry as you enjoy live music, bottles of champagne and pitchers of beer under Sycamore’s large heated tent.